TLCFEM/suanPan-manual/docs/Example/Structural/Dynamics/elemental-damping.md

 stiffness matrices.
 The corresponding damping matrix can be either formulated at global level by operating on global stiffness and mass matrices, or at element level by operating on elemental stiffness and mass matrices.
-For the later case, the global damping matrix can be assembled by the elemental damping matrices.
+In the later case, the global damping matrix can be assembled by the elemental damping matrices.

 The Lee's damping model [10.1016/j.jsv.2020.115312](https://doi.org/10.1016/j.jsv.2020.115312) is used as the fundamental model.